Cut Fresh Daily, Freezes During Transit with Dry Ice.

 Our lemon sole flounder fillets are wild-caught and will turn any weeknight meal into a full-fledged coastal delicacy.
 Every order of lemon sole fillets comes with two pounds to make a light and delectable meal for a family of four or save for later use.
 Plus, lemon sole is considered a Good Alternative by Seafood Watch, one of the top authorities on seafood sustainability.
 You can also subscribe and save on our flounder fillets by choosing a frequency that works best for you.
-Stock up today and enjoy free shipping when you spend $200 or more.
-If you have any questions about this product or our seafood selection, please contact us today to speak with a member of the Wholey’s Market team today for additional information or further assistance.
+Stock up today and enjoy free shipping when you spend $250 or more.
+If you have any questions about this product or our seafood selection, please contact us today to speak with a Wholey’s Market team member for additional information or further assistance.

 Lemon Sole with Lemon Cream

 - 2 pounds sole fillets, cut to make 4 pieces

 - ¼ teaspoon fresh-ground black pepper